-CHICAGO, Dec.
-3 /PRNewswire/ - Global opera star Mark S. Doss is returning to the Chicago stage for an encore performance as the bass soloist in Handel's Do-It-Yourself Messiah.
-A beloved Chicago holiday tradition since 1976, this year's concert will take place on December 20 and 21 at 7:00 p.m. at the Harris Theatre for Music and Dance in Millennium Park.
+CHICAGO, Nov.
+14, 2011 /PRNewswire/ - Global opera star Mark S. Doss is returning to the Chicago stage next month as the bass soloist in Handel's Do-It-Yourself Messiah, one of Chicago's most beloved holiday traditions.
+Celebrating its 25th year, this season's performances take place on December 19 and 20, 2011 at 7:00 p.m.
+CT at the Harris Theatre for Music and Dance in Millennium Park.

 Chicago is proud to think of Mark S. Doss as one of its own.
 After studying at Indiana University with Walter Cassel and Nicola Rossi-Lemeni, he became an apprentice artist with the Santa Fe Opera, which led to him becoming a member of what was formerly known as Chicago's Lyric Opera Center for American Artists.
 He has since delighted Chicago audiences for more than a quarter century, including performances in 10 seasons at Lyric Opera of Chicago since 1984 as well as doing concerts and recitals for the Lyric Opera Chapters.
 In addition to past performances of Messiah, Mr. Doss has appeared at Lyric Opera of Chicago as Cinque in Amistad, Alidoro in La Cenerentola (Cinderella) and Escamillo in Carmen.

 Following the Do-It-Yourself Messiah in Chicago, Mr. Doss has upcoming performances as the title role in Wagner's The Flying Dutchman with Teatro Regio Torino in 2012, and The Four Villains in Offenbach's The Tales of Hoffmann with Opera Tokyo in 2013.